-Motorcycle sales are down around the world because many riders are big-bike snobs, while the industry has failed to reach out to women, minorities and millennials.
+Motorcycle sales continue to spiral down around the world because many riders are big-bike snobs, while the industry has failed to reach out to women, minorities and millennials.

-These are findings from the American “Give a Shift” group of motorcycle industry luminaries, yet they are universal to the motorcycle world.
+These are 2017 findings from the American “Give a Shift” group of motorcycle industry luminaries, yet they are universal to the motorcycle world and still relevant years later.

-They claim the industry has not reached out to women, minorities and millennials.
+They claimed the industry had not reached out to women, minorities and millennials.

-But it also blames “big-bike snobs who look down on smaller bike riders”.
+But it also blamed “big-bike snobs who look down on smaller bike riders”.

 The panel saw these as the major problems facing motorcycling: